Prove corruption charges; will quit politics: ex-J’khand CM Hemant Soren’s challenge to BJP | Politics

 JMM legislature party leader Champai Soren took oath as the chief minister of Jharkhand on February 2, after Hemant Soren was arrested by the Enforcement Directorate last week in a money laundering case.

-“The BJP tried to destabilise the democratically elected Jharkhand government,” he said.
+''The BJP tried to destabilise the democratically elected Jharkhand government.
+They used central agencies to frame Hemant Soren in false cases,'' he said. ''Hemant hai to himmat hai (Where there is Hemant, there is strength),'' said Champai Soren.

+The chief minister also said he is proud that his government is ''part 2'' of the Hemant Soren administration.

+''Misuse of ED and CBI by the Centre a threat to democracy.
+I urge all to save democracy by following the path of the Father of the constitution,'' Champai Soren said referring to B R Ambedkar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)